 Mike lives in Brockton with his wife Abigail.
 They are expecting their first child, a baby girl, this upcoming New Year.
 After a few years working at the Old Colony YMCA and Easton Middle School, Mike currently works at the Dana Barros Basketball Club.
 He also sits on the Board of Directors of Easton Travel and Rec Basketball.

 Junior Varsity Coach - Chuck Allen

-Coach Allen, who was recently named Assistant Coach of the Year by The Massachusetts Basketball Coaches Association, enters his twenty fifth year coaching at the junior varsity level where he began in 1995 through the 2000 season.
+Coach Allen, who was recently named Assistant Coach of the Year by The Massachusetts Basketball Coaches Association, enters his twenty sixth year coaching at the junior varsity level where he began in 1995 through the 2000 season.
 After five seasons away from the game to pursue his career and start his own business, he returned to the Tiger Palace and accepted the Freshman coaching position which he held for three seasons.

 Allen has held the distinction in both playing for and coaching three Oliver Ames Hockomock League undefeated teams.
 As a player on the 1975 and 1976 Hockomock League undefeated championship teams with winning records of 22-1 and 23-1.
 In his coaching career he was the assistant varsity coach for the 1997 Hockomock season that lead them to UMass where they fell short by one point to Duxbury.